-- (a) Is engaged in the business of farming and derives income from the production of agricultural commodities primarily within pilot counties but may also derive income from agricultural commodities produced in non-pilot counties that are contiguous to pilot counties; - (b) If insured as an individual, is a United States citizen or resident; - (c) If insured as a corporation, partnership, or trust is permanently established in the United States, and files either a Schedule F tax form or submits other tax forms that contain the same information that is provided on the Schedule F tax form;

-- (d) Filed a United States income tax return for each year of AGR expense history and AGR income history that is the same tax entity for the insurance year, unless at least 90.0 percent of the farming operation (ownership or use) is transferred to a new person and the transferor ceases to file a United States tax return for that farming operation after the transfer takes place; provided that such a change in entity was not done to circumvent any law or liability.
+- (a) Is engaged in the business of farming and derives income from the production of agricultural commodities primarily within pilot counties but may also derive income from agricultural commodities produced in non-pilot counties that are contiguous to pilot counties; - (b) If insured as an individual, is a United States citizen or resident; - (c) If insured as a corporation, partnership, or trust is permanently established in the United States, and files either a Schedule F tax form or submits other tax forms that contain the same information that is provided on the Schedule F tax form; - (d) Filed a United States income tax return for each year of AGR expense history and AGR income history that is the same tax entity for the insurance year, unless at least 90.0 percent of the farming operation (ownership or use) is transferred to a new person and the transferor ceases to file a United States tax return for that farming operation after the transfer takes place; provided that such a change in entity was not done to circumvent any law or liability.
 If such a transfer takes place, the AGR expense and income history for the transferor will be used when calculating the approved AGR and approved expenses.
-When a farming operation is transferred into an existing farming operation, the combined AGR expense and income histories will be used when calculating the approved AGR and approved expenses: - (e) Files an United States Federal Income Tax Return; - (f) Has records necessary to support the allowable income and allowable expenses stated on the farm tax forms, and to support the value of post production operations; - (g) Will not have more than: - Fifty percent of your allowable income for the insurance year derived from agricultural commodities purchased for resale; - (2) Fifty percent of your allowable income for the insurance year derived from a combination of the production of crops for which individual insurance policies (e.g., an apple policy) are offered under the authority of the Federal Crop Insurance Act, animals and animal products, unless such commodities are insured under other available insurance offered under the authority of the Federal Crop Insurance Act; or - (3) Thirty-five percent of your allowable income for the insurance year derived from animals and animal products.
+When a farming operation is transferred into an existing farming operation, the combined AGR expense and income histories will be used when calculating the approved AGR and approved expenses;

+- (e) Files an United States Federal Income Tax Return; - (f) Has records necessary to support the allowable income and allowable expenses stated on the farm tax forms, and to support the value of post production operations; - (g) Will not have more than fifty percent of your allowable income for the insurance year derived from agricultural commodities purchased for resale. - (h) Has a revenue guarantee equal to or less than \$250,000 if coverage were issued.
+If the approved AGR will result in an AGR liability greater than \$250,000, you are not eligible for insurance under this policy.